HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 As required, the Release Shepherd SHOULD add an agenda item to the recurring DCP PM meeting to address issues pending resolution.
 The Project Leads MUST never be surprised by the *state of play*.

 ***At Milestone Completion***.
-The Project Leads MUST update Oversight on the progress of the Release to ensure appropriate accountability.
+The Project Leads MUST update the Oversight Committee on the progress of the Release to ensure appropriate accountability.

 #### Modeling progress with ZenHub Pipelines [*dcp* repository]